Half-11/Basic-Modding-Guide-for-Morrowind/README.md

      - *Copy and paste the two Meshes and the Textures folders and the Lake Fjalding Anti-Suck.ESP file into your Morrowind\Data Files folder.
 In other words; treat each folder as if you were installing a separate mod.*

 ## Step 6: Properly Smoothed Meshes (optional)
+Here, you have to make a choice whenever you care about smoother models.
+If you don't, you can skip this step.
 Properly Smoothed Meshes offers more detailed models in a vanilla fashion.
 This mod is optional.
 If you're fine with the vanilla models, you can skip on this one.

 1. [Download Properly Smoothed Meshes](https://www.nexusmods.com/morrowind/mods/46747)